Pretty-Good-Freedom-Tech/brainstorm.world/docs/trusted-lists.md

 ```

 ## Declaring Trusted Lists Service Provider Preferences

+We will reuse kind 10040 from the Trusted Assertions NIP to declare Trusted Lists Service Providers.

 Kind 10040 events will be used to record user preferences not only for Trusted Assertions Service Providers, but also for Trusted List Service Providers.
 For each Trusted List, the SP preference will be indicated with the tag: `["30385:<trusted-list-d-tag>", "<wot_sp_pubkey>", "<relay>"]`.